jkarolczak/image-inpaining/README.md

 *Debugging stops logging to neptune and display intermediate results to standard output.*
 > `python train.py --debug`

+To performe inference using generator run:
+> `python infer.py --statedict path_to_statedict --images 10`
+Where `--path_to_statedict` stands for file to a pickled generators state dict and `--images` stands for number of images to use.
+Specifying number of images may be omitted.

 ## Theory behind

 Used notation: